qword-os/qword/README.md

 As said, this is just the kernel.
 To build the whole system, follow the instructions at <https://github.com/qword-os/build>.

+## Donations

+We welcome any kind of support in our official patreon: https://www.patreon.com/qwordOS

 ## Build requirements

 These are the tools needed for the build: